fingerprintjs/fingerprint.com-vercel/content/blog/6-ways-to-permanently-ban-users-from-your-website.md

 Then import it and invoke it on page load:

 ```
-import Fingerprint from '@fingerprintjs/fingerprintjs';
+import FingerprintJS from '@fingerprintjs/fingerprintjs';

 (async () => {
   // We recommend to call `load` at application startup.
   const fp = await FingerprintJS.load();

-  // The Fingerprint agent is ready.
+  // The FingerprintJS agent is ready.
   // Get a visitor identifier when you'd like to.
   const result = await fp.get();